 - Serrated Knife

-- Use a sharp, serrated knife to cut about 1/2'' off the top of the pumpkin to create a lid.
+- Cut off top: Use a sharp, serrated knife to cut about 1/2'' off the top of the pumpkin to create a lid.

-- Scoop and clean out all the innards and the seeds.
+- Remove seeds: Use a large spoon to scoop and clean out all the innards and the seeds.
 Either discard or set aside to roast later.

-- Add your beer of choice, making sure tap is in vertical position.
+- Add beer: Add your beer of choice, making sure tap is in vertical position.

-- Replace lid.
+- Use mini keg: Replace lid.
 Pull handle forward to dispense beer and enjoy!